corda/corda/tools/demobench/README.md

 ![Configure Bank Node](demobench-configure-bank.png)

-When you press the `Launch Web Server` this time, your browser should open to a page saying:
-> ### Installed CorDapps
-> No installed custom CorDapps

 When you type in the shell `start CashConfigDataFlow` you should get the following result:
 > Flow completed with result: CashConfiguration(issuableCurrencies=[GBP], supportedCurrencies=[USD, GBP, CHF, EUR])

-The `CashIssueFlow` is enabled for the currencies listed in bank node's finance configuration file (`corda-finance.conf`), in this isntance it's GBP.
+The `CashIssueFlow` is enabled for the currencies listed in bank node's finance configuration file (`corda-finance.conf`), in this instance it's GBP.

 Launch the bank's Node Explorer, and check the network view.
 The Notary node should be displayed in Rome, whereas the Bank of Breakfast Tea should be in